fzf104/uda-DSND-Disaster-Response-Pipelines/README.md

 # DisasterResponse Project

 ## 1. Project about
 This is a project from Udacity which is about to setup piplines and to publish visulizaiont on web.
-3 main skills are used in:
+Five main skills are used in:
   - I/O
   - natural language processing
   - supervised machine learning with multioutputclassifier